sitiporn/tutorial/README.md

 ### Activate tensorboard option

-1. On remote server

-- map the remote port to a local port run on local machine and can launch on remote server with 2.1 or 2.2 command
+1. Running TensorBoard remotely

+- When working on a remote server, you can use SSH tunneling to forward the port of the remote server to your local machine at port (port 6006 in this example)

 ```bash
 ssh -L 6006:localhost:6006 containner_name
 ```
+-  Then launch on remote server with 2.1 or 2.2 command
 2. On local machine

 - 2.1 Normal tensorboard